reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 ## Review

 In this article we implemented two features both of which required a database migration.
-We wrote tests for the functionality we wanted to implement and fixed some problems that occured along the way.
+We wrote tests for the functionality we wanted to implement and fixed some problems that occurred along the way.

 ## Next Steps